 - Eat at Café Patachou, Yolk, Brugge Brasserie and BRICS

 - Shop for soulful souvenirs at Homespun at 869 Mass Ave

-If you’re looking for a weekend getaway incorporating adrenaline, art, and nature, Indianapolis is the right choice!
-Indy will provide you with the means to get your fill of motorsport, culture, and history, all in one walkable city.
-See more ideas for weekend getaways in the Midwest here.
+If you’re looking for a weekend getaway incorporating adrenaline, art and nature, Indianapolis is the right choice!
+Indy will provide you with the means to get your fill of motorsport, culture and history, all in one walkable city.
+See more Midwest Weekend Getaways here.